dsavransky/EXOSIMS/documentation/quickstart.rst

     scriptfile = os.path.join(EXOSIMS.__path__[0],'Scripts','sampleScript_coron.json')
     sim = EXOSIMS.MissionSim.MissionSim(scriptfile)

+The first time you run this code (or any new combination of modules/parameters), there will be a long series of calculations of various useful values.
+All of these are cached to disk, however (see: :ref:`EXOSIMSCACHE`), which means that subsequent construction of any object using the same module and inputs will be significantly sped up.

-Once instantiated, the MissionSim object contains directly accessible instances of all modules (i.e., ``sim.Observatory``) as well as a dictionary of the modules (``sim.modules``).
+Once instantiated, :py:class:`~EXOSIMS.MissionSim.MissionSim` object contains directly accessible instances of all modules (i.e., ``sim.Observatory``) as well as a dictionary of the modules (``sim.modules``).
 At this point you can interrogate the ``sim`` object to see the results of the setup.
-In particular, you can check the size of your initial target list (``sim.TargetList.nStars``) as well as their initial (single-visit) completeness values (``sim.TargetList.comp0``).
+In particular, you can check the size of your initial target list (``sim.TargetList.nStars``) as well as their initial (single-visit) :term:`completeness` values (``sim.TargetList.comp0``).

 .. warning::
     The sampleScript_coron.json script uses the prototype Completeness module, which does not actually do any completeness calculations, but simply returns the same value for all stars.
-To calculate completeness you must use one of the implementations: ``BrownCompleteness`` or ``GarrettCompleteness``.
+To calculate completeness you must use one of the implementations such as :py:mod:`~EXOSIMS.Completeness.BrownCompleteness` or :py:mod:`~EXOSIMS.Completeness.GarrettCompleteness`.

-You can also get a full list of all parameters (this includes the ones that weren't specified in your input script and were filled in by defaults) via the ``sim.genOutSpec()`` method, which returns a dictionary of all simulation parameters.
-Setting the ``tofile`` keyword will also write this dictionary out to the specified path.
+You can also get a full list of all parameters (this includes the ones that weren't specified in your input script and were filled in by defaults) via the :py:meth:`~EXOSIMS.MissionSim.MissionSim.genOutSpec()` method (called, in this case, as ``sim.genOutSpec``), which returns a dictionary of all simulation parameters.
+Setting the ``tofile`` keyword to this method will also write this dictionary out to the specified path.

 .. note::
     The python JSON writer supports reading/writing values (such as infinity and nan) that are not in the JSON specification.
 This means that output script files may only be parseable by python, or another parser supporting these extensions to the specification.